Hope Muir Shares Her Thoughts on the 2022/23 Season

 George Balanchine’s masterwork Symphony in C and Kenneth MacMillan’s triumphant Concerto will give the full company the opportunity to perform together in our first post-pandemic season, which still feels so empowering after the isolation we all endured.

 Several of the full length works we’re performing have been integral to the National Ballet repertoire over the years, including James Kudelka’s Cinderella, and I know that our audiences will be delighted to see them again.
-This is also true of Romeo and Juliet, whose run was cut short due to the onset of the pandemic in 20 mars20.
+This is also true of Romeo and Juliet, whose run was cut short due to the onset of the pandemic in mars 2020.
 It’s important that we fulfill the expectations of our audiences and reward the hard work of our artists.

 Harrison James and Heather Ogden in Romeo and Juliet.
 Photo par Karolina Kuras.